-Top 15 Tourist Spots and Best Things to do in Vigan, Ilocos Sur
+Top 16 Tourist Spots in Vigan, Ilocos Sur

-The name of this famous spot in Vigan comes from the family name of Mena Crisologo; a politician, poet, writers, and playwright.
+The name of this famous spot in Vigan comes from the family name of Mena Crisologo, a politician, poet, writer, and playwright.
 The cobblestone street is well-preserved and lined with touristy spots like hotels, bars, souvenir shops, and cafes.
-There are no vehicles passing this street hence the perfect way to take photos of sturdy Spanish architectures.
-The place is open 24 hours so there’s no need to rush just to get there.

 Abel-Iloko Weaving Community